Memory skills aid real memory improvement

 On the subject of being better organised, why not take a look into mind mapping.
 The brainchild of Tony Buzan, mind mapping is a revolutionary way to take notes.
 If you’ve ever spent time taking notes only to find they’re practically useless to you, you’ll love mind mapping!

 It mimics the way the brain works; instead of slavishly sticking to the old ‘one line underneath another’ way of making notes, it introduces the groundbreaking idea of using images, colours, keywords, as well as arrows and other symbols.

 Of course, one of the most important memory skills lies in being able to remember names.
 Nothing is more annoying that to find yourself in the company of someone you know quite well, and realise you haven’t a clue what their name is.

 I have a particular problem when it comes to remember names, and believe me, I’ve tried to fix it.
-Here’s a few of the methods and tips I’ve come across in my search for a reliable way to remember names.
+In fact this is one of the reasons I decided to create this site.
+Here’s a few of the methods and tips I’ve come across in my search for a reliable way to

 Morse code – a great example of memory skills

 If you’ve ever been interested in learning Morse code, this might be the right time to give it a go.

 Instead of going the usual route of slogging away, trying to get to grips with remembering the ‘codes’ for each letter, why not check out these useful tips.
 As with so many things, there are memory techniques that will help you learn Morse code as well.

 What’s the point in learning Morse code now, with all the newer forms of communication that we’ve got?
 I can understand that view, but I’m talking about learning it purely from a memory improvement standpoint.